 Search for EdWorkingPapers here by author, title, or keywords.

-Sixty-seven school finance reforms (SFRs) in 26 states have taken place since 1990; however, there is little empirical evidence on the heterogeneity of SFR effects.
-We provide a comprehensive description of how individual reforms affected resource allocation to low- and high-income districts within states, including both financial and non-financial outcomes.
-After summarizing the heterogeneity of individual SFR impacts, we then examine its correlates, identifying both policy and legislative/political factors.
+Sixty-seven school finance reforms (SFRs) in 27 states have taken place since 1990; however, there is little empirical evidence on the heterogeneity of SFR effects.
+We provide a comprehensive description of how individual reforms affected resource allocation to low- and high-income districts within states.
+We then examine whether characteristics of the SFR, such as the funding formula that was adopted, predict effect size heterogeneity.
 Taken together, this research aims to provide a rich description of variation in states' responses to SFRs, as well as explanation of this heterogeneity as it relates to contextual factors.